keboola/developers-docs/extend/docker/tutorial/howto.md

 the [Dockerfile Best Practices](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/) for more detailed information.

-The above code is available in a [sample repository](https://github.com/keboola/docs-docker-example-image).
 Now that you are able to create dockerized applications, get yourself familiar with the [Docker registry](/extend/docker/tutorial/automated-build).